The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

 How to use BKF Powder Cleanser on Porcelain, Ceramic, and Glass

-I’ll let one of our many fans, Nicole C., radio host and author at Big Mountain Kitchens, walk you through it.
+I’ll let one of our many fans, Nicole C., radio host and author, walk you through it.

-• On metal, porcelain, plastic, and fiberglass, the surface should be wet before applying Bar Keepers Friend powder cleanser.
+- On metal, porcelain, and fiberglass, the surface should be wet before applying Bar Keepers Friend powder cleanser.

 I Saved the Best for Last – Stovetops

-Is there anything in your home that accumulates more stains during the holiday than your stovetop?
-Turkey grease, ham bone drippings, and cranberry sauce all make your stovetop look dirty, dull, and greasy.
+Is there anything in your home that accumulates more stains than your stovetop?
+Grease, drippings, and sauces all make your stovetop look dirty, dull, and greasy.
 Once again, BKF has the answer, Bar Keepers Friend Cooktop Cleaner.

 Many cleaners use abrasives to clean surfaces, not BKF Cooktop Cleaner, because abrasives can scratch glossy surfaces.
 BKF’s Cooktop Cleaner was designed to clean and shine but never damage your cooktop.
 The product removes “cooking oils and hardened food debris without scratching or dulling the cooktop.”